Skip to main content

 What do you do?

 I am a Professor of Chemistry at Durham University, where I completed my PhD in 2008 under the supervision of Professor David Parker, FRS.
-In 2015, I met Professor James M. Tour from Rice University, Houston, during the Durham Lectures, leading to a collaboration inspired by the 2016 Nobel Prize in Chemistry.
+In 2015, I met Professor James M. Tour from Rice University in Texas, during the Durham Lectures in 2015, leading to a collaboration spurred on by the 2016 Nobel Prize in Chemistry.

-Together, we have been exploring light-activated molecular nanomachines as a novel photodynamic therapy, utilising a unique microscopy technique I developed during my Royal Society University Research Fellowship.
-After our first ground-breaking Nature publication in 2017, our patented research is now in clinical trials at MD Anderson Cancer Centre, Houston.
+Together, we have been studying the feasibility of light-activated molecular nanomachines as a novel form of photodynamic therapy, utilising a unique microscopy technique I developed during my Royal Society University Research Fellowship.
+After our first ground-breaking publication in Nature in 2017, our patented core research idea is now in licensed clinical trials at MD Anderson Cancer Centre in Houston.

 How are you involved in this area of science?